mramshaw/Elastic/README.md

 I have yet to determine how they differ, but at first glance it seems that Beats are a "push" arrangement while Logstash is more of a "pull" arrangement.
 However this is merely a guess on my part.
 Presumably Logstash itself can either poll or receive, as it can be used to aggregate/enrich data from Beats.

+For more details about Beats and Logstash, refer to [Logstash plugins](#logstash-plugins).

 #### Beats